highest-mountain-in-europe

 There's a debate about whether Elbrus is truly in Europe or Asia.
 It depends on where you draw the boundary line.
 If the border runs along the Kuma-Manych Depression, then Elbrus sits in Asia.
 But most geographers agree that the border follows the Greater Caucasus mountain range, which places Elbrus firmly in Europe.

 At 4,807 meters (15,771 feet), Mont Blanc is still the highest mountain in Western Europe and the European Union.
-Some people (especially the French) still call it Europe's highest, but Elbrus clearly takes that title at 5,642 meters.
+Some people (especially the French) still call it Europe highest mountain, but Elbrus clearly takes that title at 5,642 meters.

 What Makes Mount Elbrus Special?